 (e) the National Board recommends the removal of the member, on the basis that the member has engaged in misconduct or has failed or is unable to properly exercise the member’s functions as a member.

+[Clause 4 amended by No. 4 of 2018 s.
+95.]

 5. Vacancies to be advertised

 (1) Before the Ministerial Council appoints a member of a National Board, the vacancy to be filled is to be publicly advertised.